- What is parcel data?

-How is the statewide property parcel mapping project funded?
+How was the statewide property parcel mapping project funded?

 The initial 3 year project (2017-2019) to join all Vermont municipalities' parcel data with the grand list is funded 80% by Federal Highway funds, and 20% by a match provided by numerous state agencies and departments.

-The project funds one annual update to digital parcel data per each Vermont municipality to bring it in compliance with the digital parcel data standard.
-The following activities to be performed by a mapping vendor awarded to each municipality through a competitive bidding process are funded by the project:
+The project funded one annual update to digital parcel data per each Vermont municipality to bring it in compliance with the digital parcel data standard, which put simply, uses the SPAN as a unique identfier for all parcels in Vermont to join said parcels with the annual grand list.
+The following activities performed by a GIS mapping vendor were awarded to each municipality through a competitive bidding process and were funded by the project:

 - Communication with town officials and staff to gain a clear understanding of land records

 - Land Record Research